elliotgoodrich/includeguardian/README.md

   * For another analysis, see if there is a component that is included by only one other file and suggest inlining it as a private component.

-## MVP Plan

-  1. [x] Implement functionality to list the most expensive includes
-  2. [x] Implement functionality to list the most expensive files
-  3. [x] Write a website and have a mailing list
-  4. [x] Fix --dir when anything other than `.` as it errors
-  5. [x] Fix --save/--load as it currently crashes
-  6. [ ] Create a downloads page
-  7. [ ] Compile a Linux version

 ## Initial Setup

 ### Windows